bendyworks/cap-ml/README.md

   - (recommended) Enable live reload of the app, using `ionic capacitor run ios --livereload` Plugin code is located at Pods/DevelopmentPods/CapML
   - `Plugin.swift` is the entry point to the Plugin.

+  ### Android Development
+  - run `npx capacitor open android` to open up an Android Studio project.
+  - Run the project either on a simulator or a device.
+  - For each change in the javascript part of the app, run `npm run build && npx cap sync android` to deploy the corresponding changes to android app
+    (or)
+  - (recommended) Enable live reload of the app, using `ionic capacitor run android --livereload`
+  - Plugin code is located at `android-cap-ml/java/com.bendyworks.capML`
+  - `CapML.java` is the entry point to the Plugin.
+    (Note: When plugin code is updated, make sure to rebuild the project before running it.)

 ## Contributing